The Color of Money

 How and why to go green is a question all of us must grapple with as individuals and members of the business community.
 It’s one of the reasons Hawaii Business produced this green issue.
 It’s also the reason why we are partnering with the Hawaii Institute for Public Affairs in a series of forums – where businesses address questions about sustainability.
-These forums can be viewed here.

 The forums run parallel to the efforts of the Hawaii 2050 Sustainability Task Force, which has been holding community meetings and putting together drafts of a definition, vision and guiding principles of sustainability for Hawaii.

 Here’s the Task Force’s latest draft definition of sustainability:

 Sustainability in Hawaii means achieving a quality of life that: